-It is my honor and privilege to submit these comments to the Federal Trade Commision for their public workshop, entitled Monitoring Software on Your PC: Spyware, Adware, and Other Software.
-These comments are substantially identical to comments submitted to the Subcommittee on Communications of the Senate Committee on Commerce, Science, and Transportation for consideration during their hearing on S.2145, the SPY BLOCK Act, on March 23, 2004 at which I have been invited to testify.
+It is my honor and privilege to submit these comments to the Subcommittee on Communications of the Senate Committee on Commerce, Science, and Transportation for consideration during their hearing on S.2145, the SPY BLOCK Act.

 I am a consultant and author specializing in consumer-oriented Internet topics.
 I am the primary author of The Internet for Dummies, the world's best selling book on the Internet, which has sold over seven million copies in nine editions in over two dozen languages since 1993.
 I am also the co-author of numerous other books including the recent Internet Privacy for Dummies (2002) and Fighting Spam for Dummies (2004).
 In these books, my co-authors and I educate readers regarding online marketing and advertising practices that threaten the privacy of their personal information and/or present the risk of unauthorized collection, use, and abuse, of information about their online activities.